Rumpunzel/rpg-thingy/rules/assets.md

 ## Off-Label Usage

-When using an asset for with skill other than its intended purpose, its rating is considered to be **1.**
+When using an asset for with skill other than its intended purpose, its rating is considered to be **1** for that test
-If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating for that test.
+If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating for.

 When using an asset with an [Attribute](character#attributes) other than its intended purpose, it always degrades, even if it is a masterpiece.